racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Scripting/Home/YourFirstScript.md

 #Your First Script

-To create a PyLabs compatible script, you have to import PyLabs InitBase.
-This makes sure that all default and custom (i.e. self-made) PyLabs extensions are loaded into memory.
+To create a Pylabs compatible script, you have to import Pylabs InitBase.
+This makes sure that all default and custom (i.e. self-made) Pylabs extensions are loaded into memory.
 When done you have the same functionalities as in the Q-Shell.

 [[code]]